 The ATDA also points out that dental telehealth saves its patients a significant amount of time.
 Most obviously, dental telehealth eliminates the time patients waste commuting to the nearest dental office, a benefit that greatly serves patients living in extremely rural areas.
 However, dental telehealth streamlines the typical office visit, saving the amount of time a patient spends waiting to meet with the doctor.

 Finally, with smartphones, apps and virtual technology making up a larger part of our lives every day, dental telehealth conforms to society’s expectations in terms of fast solutions and immediate services.
 In other words, dental telehealth satisfies consumer demands for convenience and efficiency.

 Together, these benefits will only increase access to dental care throughout communities.
-The combination of reduced costs, saved time and overwhelming convenience encourage individuals in even the most remote places to seek out health care and dental services.
-These factors also make dental health both an affordable option for those with limited incomes and time efficient for those with demanding daily schedules.
-Additionally, the reduced number of office visits opens up more agreeable timeslots for individuals who are in a greater need for an in-person visit.
+The combination of reduced costs, saved time, and overwhelming convenience encourages individuals in even the most remote places to seek out health care and dental services.
+These factors also make dental health both an affordable option for those with limited incomes and time-efficient for those with demanding daily schedules.
+Additionally, the reduced number of office visits opens up more agreeable timeslots for individuals who are in greater need for an in-person visit.